nuta/ftl/README.md

 FTL aims to be:

 - **Approachable:** Be easy to understand and develop, even for non-experts.
-Have you ever experienced some programming languges?
+Have you ever experienced some programming languages?
 You are ready to join the development!
 - **Practical:** Aim to be a general-purpose operating system, not ending up as a hobby/research project.
 - **Performant:** Don't stick to the beautiful design.